yutingwu4/Surveys_API/README.md

 # Surveys_API

 ## Summary
 Surveys API is a JSON REST API for creating, modifying, and submitting surveys.
-A survey is an ordered list of survey questions.
-Supported types of questions include:
+This survey is an ordered list of questions that include:
 - Text Entry (free form) (ex: "What is your name")
 - Multiple Choice (ex: "Which color do you like the best?
 Choose one: [Orange, Green, Blue, Red]")
 - Date (ex: "What is your birthdate?")